3 Things to Learn from Google’s Latest Report on Stolen Credentials

 1. The Bad Guys Are Staying Up-To-Date.
 Are You?

-If you’ve considered beefing up your security infrastructure but decided that it’s probably safe to lag a year or two behind the latest technology, you’re being outclassed by the competition.
-Online black-hat forums distribute pre-built phishing kits and keyloggers with thousands of variants and iterartions to ensure that they stay on the cutting-edge of cyber crime.
+If you’ve considered beefing up your security infrastructure but it’s safe to lag a year or two, you’re being outclassed.
+Black-hat forums distribute pre-built phishing kits and keyloggers.
+These are built with thousands of variants and iterations to ensure that they stay on the cutting-edge of cybercrime.
 Google’s study identified over 4,000 different strains of phishing kits available in 2016, and that’s only the variants they DID find.

 The bad guys aren’t making off with only information from old, unused, or abandoned accounts.
 7% to 25% of recovered credentials matched the current login credentials of the accounts they were stolen from.
 (Don’t worry, Google made sure to reset any compromised accounts they identified!)
 Phishing kits in particular showed troubling results in this area: a whopping 25% of the stolen data that Google reviewed matched current, usable login credentials.
 The study concluded that victims of phishing kits are 400 times more likely to be successfully hijacked than an average user.